theaholtlund/instagram-analysis/README.md

 - `most_liked_posts`: Finds the accounts to which the user has given the most likes.
 - `not_following_back`: Finds users who the account follows, but that does not follow the account back.

 Furthermore, a Markdown summary report of all the outputs can be generated through the `summary_report` file, once each analysis script has been executed.
-For ease of viewing the outputs with appropriate formatting in a code editor such as Visual Studio Code, press Ctrl+Shift+V on Windows/Linux or Cmd+Shift+V on macOS to open the Markdown preview side-by-side with the text editor.
+For ease of viewing the outputs with correct formatting in a code editor such as Visual Studio Code:

+> Press `Cmd+Shift+V` on macOS

+or

+> Press `Ctrl+Shift+V` on Windows/Linux

+to open the Markdown preview side-by-side with the text editor.